bunnhimaybe/1583_SoftwareDesignI/hw1/README.md

 ## Example Output

 What is your name?
 Nhi Pham
 What salutation would you like me to use?

-Hello there
+Ms.

-Hello there Nhi Pham, it is nice to meet you!
+Hello Ms. Nhi Pham, it is nice to meet you!
 Goodbye!